Mahogany Wood / African Sapele

 The first documented use in Europe of West Indies mahogany for major building structures prior to 1578 was in Spain.
 It was specified for use in the construction and interior decoration of one of the grandest royal residences built during the Renaissance in Europe, El Escorial.
 Mahogany’s first major use in Spain and England was for ship building, during the 18th century.
 Mahogany became the essential material that led to the golden age of British furniture-making in the 18th century.
 Mahogany is introduced to Asia after colonialism age as a high end furniture material, and those legacy continue and growing stronger till today.
 Mahogany is also known as Toona Sureni, suren toon, surian, limpaga and red cedar in Asia.

-Colour and Texture
+Colour and Texture of Mahogany Wood

 Mahogany wood has straight wood and even grains.
 It’s usually free of voids and wood pockets.
 The appearance of Mahogany varies from light pinkish brown to reddish brown.
 The wood colour tends to become darker with age, and displays a reddish sheen when polished.